MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 3. Select a wallet, disable it, refresh the page, then re-enable the wallet and refresh the page again.
    Observe the behavior of the dapp.
 4. When connecting to a wallet, deliberately cancel the connection or close the wallet prompt.
-   This action should trigger the `WalletError` component, which can be dismissed by selecting it.
+   This action should trigger the `WalletError` component, which you can dismiss by selecting it.

 ## Conclusion

-This tutorial guided you through applying your knowledge of EIP-6963 to connect to wallets, specifically MetaMask.
+This tutorial guided you through applying EIP-6963 to connect to MetaMask.
 This method also works with any wallet that [complies with EIP-6963](https://github.com/WalletConnect/EIP6963/blob/master/src/utils/constants.ts) and supports multi-injected provider discovery.

 In this tutorial, you addressed edge cases and created a context provider that facilitates data sharing, manages functions for connecting and disconnecting from wallets, and handles errors.
-You can view the [project source code](https://github.com/MetaMask/vite-react-global-tutorial) for the final state of this dapp tutorial on GitHub.
+You can view the [project source code on GitHub](https://github.com/MetaMask/vite-react-global-tutorial).